 Mepiquat-based PGRs inhibit vegetative hormone production, and the plant is in constant production of these hormones through mid- to late bloom.
 Rate and timing can be discussed in the same relationship as a gas/brake pedal.
 For example, when the plant is small, it takes much less braking power (rate) to slow it down.
 When the cotton plant is in the second week of bloom, it is more like a loaded 18-wheeler, requiring significant braking power to get a noticeable response.

-In the West Texas region, PhytoGen® brand varieties with “moderate” or “aggressive” PGR needs (see chart on reverse) have generally benefited from applications made prior to bloom.
-Rates will be highly dependent on irrigation capacity, field history and fertility levels (see sidebar for more details).
+In the West Texas region, PhytoGen® brand varieties with “moderate” or “aggressive” PGR needs have generally benefited from applications made prior to bloom.
+Rates will be highly dependent on irrigation capacity, field history and fertility levels (read on below for more details).
 Once an initial application is made, monitor growth rate closely every 7 to 10 days by observing plant height, as well as the length of the fourth internode from the terminal.
 Fourth internode lengths exceeding 3 to 3.5 inches during bloom will require heavier rates of follow-up applications of PGR to control growth and maturity.

 PhytoGen brand varieties with “conservative” PGR needs may or may not need PGR applications season-long, and will be less likely to benefit from an application prior to bloom.
 These particular varieties are determinate, shorter-statured varieties that tend to have rapid growth during squaring with slower growth rates during bloom as they mature quickly.

 Consult your local PhytoGen cotton development specialist or university Extension cotton specialist for more specific recommendations for your field.

 Factors to consider when developing a PGR program